AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 - `xpress-parameters = param1 value1 param2 value2`,
 - `scip-parameters = param1 value1, param2 value2`.

-These parameters can also be set from the command-line using `--solver-parameters`.
+These parameters can also be set from the command-line respectively using `--xpress-parameters` or `--scip-parameters`.
 In this case command-line parameters override settings from `generaldata.ini`

 ### Output
 #### Hydro maximum generation/pumping power